jainegi645/neog-markThirteen/README.md

 step 1- Select your birthdate from date picker

-step 2-Enter your lucky number

-step 3-click on check button
+step 2-click on check button

 YOUR END RESULT WILL BE SHOWN BELOW BOX